codsen/codsen/packages/is-html-attribute-closing/README.md

 Detect, is a character at a given index in a given string being a closing of an attribute?

-In happy path scenarios, the closing is closing quote of an attribute:
+In happy path scenarios, the closing is a closing quote of an attribute:

 ```js
 const isAttrClosing = require("is-html-attribute-closing");